glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 - Its type is a tuple where all elements satisfy `BitwiseCopyable`.

 In the context of this proposal, a _primitive type_ is a built-in type defined by the language to never be represented by any managed pointers.
 This set of types include `Int` and `Double`.

+Satisfying `BitwiseCopyable` requires complete knowledge of all stored properties in the type.
+In particular, this means you cannot add retroactive conformances of `BitwiseCopyable` to resilient types declared in a different module; only `@frozen` types from such modules are supported.
+Any kind of type defined within the same module can have retroactive conformances to `BitwiseCopyable`.

 See Detailed design for the full list of types and additional minutiae.

 By their nature, types satisfying `BitwiseCopyable` can support bit-for-bit copying:

-TODO: example involving SE-370 that is now possible with TriviallyDestroyable to answer the issues raised in the Motivation section.
+TODO: example involving SE-370 that is now possible with BitwiseCopyable to answer the issues raised in the Motivation section.

 ## Detailed design

+The `BitwiseCopyable` protocol has no visible requirements, similar to the marker protocol `Sendable`.
 There are two key differences between a layout constraint and a marker protocol.
 The first is that a layout constraint has runtime metadata associated with it to support dynamic casts: